RobRendell/gTove/README.md

     tabletop.
 * Fix issues with combined device layouts when no maps are on the tabletop.
 * Share current device layouts with new clients when they join the tabletop.
+* Option to set the default scale of a mini image.

 ## Plans/TODO

+* Drive 403 error fetching images not re-trying?
+* Clear tabletop shouldn't turn off snap to grid
 * Implement a node server replacement for httprelay.io, just for insurance if it ever goes away.
 * Some sort of "capture log" option somewhere, to help troubleshoot desync issues.
 * Ross was trying to navigate with the browser forward/back buttons.